A while ago when I was still in the States, I read an interesting article about a middle-aged guy who tried to go to

 He used to live in Kansas in his childhood and it was his very first time to be back to his hometown since then.

 He had relatives in Kansas, so he tried to pay them a visit during his vacation.
 He didn’t take an airplane although it’s quite a distance.
 He took a bus, so it’s a long, long journey for miles with a couple of bus transfers.
 After hours of long, deep sleep on the bus, he finally arrived.
 He was very drowsy when he got off the bus, but he was glad he finally reached Kansas.

-But after getting off, he got surprised and puzzled because the area looked totally different from his memories.
+But after getting off from the bus, he got surprised and puzzled because the area looked totally different from what he remembers.

 Wondering why the town looked so much different, he walked back to the bus station thinking of asking someone the direction.
 But before asking, he noticed the simplest reason why the town looked different when he saw the sign on a building saying,

 “Welcome to Michigan!”

 Did your life ever end up like this?
 Ended up in a place where you didn’t even wish to be?

 Dreamed, hoped, wished, and expected something… Yet your life didn’t get there.
 You didn’t arrive in Kansas: instead, you ended up in Michigan.
 That’s not where you wanted to go, but you were there anyway.